 Since the beginning of time I’ve always been a cat person over a dog person.
+I think it could have something to do with my fear of being bitten – which I know is a little extreme.
+I heard many stories when I was a child, and even though I now know to look for a dog bite attorney in Denver (or wherever the nearest attorney is) if this was to happen, there is always a part of me that is wary of this.
 We had two amazing cats while I was growing up; Korky and Alfy.
 And I had a love/hate relationship with the cat I got when Dave and I split up for a couple of months a billion years ago.
 He’s allergic so it just made sense.
 Ruby loved my mum and dad but hated me.
 Perhaps because I started calling her Pubes.
 Perhaps we’ll never know.
 Anyway point being dogs ain’t my thing.
 Until my best mate Ang got quite possibly the cutest puppy to ever walk the earth; enter Pickles into our lives.
 We spent 2 weeks dog sitting Pickles as when Ang told me how much kennels cost for their two week holiday in August, there was no way I was letting her pay that.
 Pickles was going on holiday to Auntie Helen and Uncles Dave’s.

 Having a dog in the house is quite simply a joy.
 He’s so bloody excited to see you every morning and when you come home from work and once we got used to having him, and got over the guilt of him being in the house while we were at work, we settled in to a nice routine.
 I got him up in the morning and opened the back door for him to sort his morning ablutions out.
 Then he went for snuggles with Dave in bed while I had a shower and came and sat on the bed in the spare room while I got ready.